NeoGeographyToolkit/StereoPipeline/docs/examples/kaguya.rst

 Visit the `product search
 <https://darts.isas.jaxa.jp/planet/pdap/selene/product_search.html>`_ page, and
-enter a small search region (to ensure that the resulting images overlap).
+enter a small search region.

-Fetch the raw data sets, starting with the *TC1* and *TC2* prefixes.
+Fetch the raw data sets for a desired stereo pair, starting with the *TC1* and *TC2* prefixes (not the DEM or other products).
 Both the .img and .lbl files are needed.

 ::